Ihza430/Anxiety-NLP-Analyzer/README copy.md

 ## Conclusion

 Overall performance of models and sentiment analysis confirms how well we can accurately classify 3 levels of anxiety.
-I needs to be extended and tested in different contexts and tailored with specific types of anxiety linguistics.
+It needs to be extended and tested in different contexts and tailored with specific types of anxiety linguistics.

 Relaxation is an important aspect of our lives and becoming even more relevant to our virtually connected lives.
 This anxiety detection app can help to enable smarter applications as well as extending our understanding of our conditions, helping to monitor our overall mental health and ultimately resulting in a punctual accessible more intimate solution for this great demand.